-- Equations Read more… Flare supports equations written in Mathematical Markup Language (MathML) and LaTeX.
-After you've created an equation, you can then copy and paste it into Flare's editor.
+- Equations Read more… Contributor supports equations written in Mathematical Markup Language (MathML) and LaTeX.
+After you've created an equation, you can then copy and paste it into Contributor's editor.
 This gives you more flexibility to use the editor and format you want.
-Once you add an equation into your project, Flare uses MathJax to render it.
+Once you add an equation into your project, Contributor uses MathJax to render it.
+See About Equations.

 - Images Read more… You can insert images into

 - Indexes Read more… You can include an index in your output through the use of index keywords.
 An Index proxy is also necessary for print-based outputs.
-Unlike some features in Flare, there is no independent index file in your project that becomes the index in your output.
-Instead, the index is automatically generated when you build output, based on index keywords that you insert into content files in your project.
-See About Indexes.
+See Inserting Index Keywords.

-- Multimedia Read more… Flare allows you to include various kinds of multimedia elements in your output, including video, audio, and 3D models.
+- Multimedia Read more… Contributor allows you to include various kinds of multimedia elements in your output, including video and audio.
 See About Multimedia.

-- Navigation and Links Read more… In Flare, you can add several types of elements to help with navigation, such as tables of contents (TOCs) and browse sequences.
-You can also create links such as cross-references, text hyperlinks, image hyperlinks, drop-down text, and more.
-See Navigation and Links.
+- Links Read more… In Contributor, you can create links such as bookmarks, cross-references, hyperlinks, and more.
+See Links.

 - Page Layouts Read more… A page layout is an element that you can